google-ar/WebARonTango/README.md

 * [getPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Updates and/or also retrieves the points in the [VRPointCloud](http://judax.github.io/webar/doc/webarapi/VRPointCloud.html) new type.
 * [getPickingPointAndPlaneInPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Allows to calculate a collision represented by the new type [VRPointAndPlane](http://judax.github.io/webar/doc/webarapi/VRPickingPointAndPlane.html) between a normalized 2D position and a ray casted on to the point cloud.
 * [getSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Retrieves an instance of the new type [VRSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRSeeThroughCamera.html) so it can be used for both correct fustrum calculation and for rendering the camera video feed synchronized with the calculated pose.
+* [detectMarkers](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Detects markers using the video feed.
+It returns a list of instances of type [VRMarker](http://judax.github.io/webar/doc/webarapi/VRMarker.html) that represent each marker detected.
+The call has to specify the type of marker to be detected and the physical size in meters of it.
+* [getADFs](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Return the list of ADFs (Area Description File) that are stored in the device.
+The list includes instances of type [VRADF](http://judax.github.io/webar/doc/webarapi/VRADF.html) that represent each ADF in the device (created with some other tool like the one provided in the tango c examples in the bin folder).
+* [enableADF](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Enables an ADF that is stored in the device.
+Once the ADF is enabled, if the system is able to localize according to it, the pose will be based upon it.
+Check the [VRPose](http://judax.github.io/webar/doc/webarapi/VRPose.html) class to see the new flag that allows to know if the pose has been localized against the ADF or not.
+Only one ADF can be enabled at a time so enabling a different one will cancel the previous one.
+* [disableADF](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Disables the last ADF that was enabled.
+Poses won't be localized from that moment on and will be retrieved depending on the start of the execution.

 Some new data structures/classes have been created to support some new functionalities as the underlying Tango platform allows new types of interactions/features.
 Most of the calls are pretty straightforward and the documentation might provide some idea of how they could be integrated in any web application.
 The one that might need a bit more explanation is the [VRSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRSeeThroughCamera.html) class as it provides some useful information about the camera parameters (what are called the camera intrinsics), but it might not be clear how it could be used to render the camera feed in an application.
 In the current implementation, the approach that has been selected is to create a new overloaded function in the [WebGL API](https://www.khronos.org/registry/webgl/specs/1.0).
 The [WebGLRenderingContext](https://www.khronos.org/registry/webgl/specs/1.0/#5.14) now exposes the following function: